DayOS9/neuralNetwork/README.md

 Output will be displayed on the terminal such as the current, past epochs, and the number of
 correct images classified.

+The run.py file can be modified to adjust layers, nodes, learning rate, and if the drawing module will be used.

 # WIP

 This project is still a work-in-progress.
-There is current development for a feature to allow
-the user to draw a number for it to be tested against the network.
+Although the drawing module was just recently implemented,
+there is still plans to modify and refine the feature.
+I plan on making the drawing module more dynamic
+(additional buttons) and run concurrently with the main program for smoothness.
+Possible additional features
+include real-time analysis and testing when the user is drawing.